sasilver75/obsidian/Articles/Why I bet on DSPy (August 10, 2024) {Isaac Miller}.md

 https://blog.isaacmiller.dev/posts/dspy

+Author says this was inspired by [[Subbarao Kambhampati]]'s appearance on MLST.

 -----

 DSPy is an open-source framework helping you compose multiple LLM calls together in a *principled manner* to solve a problem.